ionathanch/ionchypedia/programming/latex-arxiv.rst

 to fix them.
 See `Considerations for TeX Submissions <https://export.arxiv.org/help/submit_tex>`__ and `Common Mistakes <https://arxiv.org/help/faq/mistakes>`__ for other errors.
+See also `this README <https://github.com/PSTC/pstc-arxiv/blob/master/README.md>`__ for more details on building (especially when using `acmart`) and submitting to arXiv.

 .. list-table::
   :widths: auto